 Arrange to have a car seat at your destination or bring your own along.
 Most airlines will allow you to check your child’s car seat at no additional expense if you’re not using it on the plane.

 Wash hands frequently and don’t forget the hand sanitizer.
 The holidays are not a good time to be suffering from a cold.

-When the traveling is over and they have arrived at their destination, is there anything more families should be doing?
+The traveling is over and they have arrived at their destination.
+Is there anything more families should be doing?

 If you have young children, remember to childproof or at least survey the home for potential troubles.
 Although most parents have childproofed their own homes, grandparents and other relatives may have many potential choking, poisoning or injury hazards lurking in their homes.